devmjones/WebdriverIO_POC/README.md

 Example of chained command line arguments: BROWSER=firefox HEADLESS=true PROD=true npm test -- --suite Title

-To start a geckodriver instance: ./geckodriver --port 4444

 To generate an Allure report and view in browser: npm run report

 To set a breakpoint for debugging: browser.debug()